gusrb415/Kotlin-Search-Engine/readme.txt

 Install IntelliJ IDEA in https://www.jetbrains.com/idea/ Install Gradle Build Tool in https://gradle.org/
-(Or use local gradle distribution from Intellij) Select import project using Gradle: comp4321-Search-Engine-project
+(Or use local gradle distribution from Intellij) Select import project using Gradle: Comp4321-Search-Engine-project Build Project Using Gradle

 Run Spider
-Open and Run SpiderMain.kt in the project (Requires Kotlin Compiler downloadable using Gradle) Folder RocksDB is created with several databases.
+Compile and Run SpiderMain.kt in the project (Requires Kotlin Compiler downloadable using Gradle) Folder RocksDB is created with several databases.

 Phase 1 Test Program